 In the past the Courts have not been enthusiastic in involving themselves in such anti-cuts / ant-austerity challenges and have been unwilling to be seen to be meddling in the decisions of elected representatives or be seen for instance as breaching the principle of parliamentary sovereignty.
 However, increasingly judges have been more willing to hold local and national government to account.The courts have for instance been willing to protect fundamental rights in a number of key judgements.
 There is no doubt that the Courts have been strengthened by the introduction of the Human Rights Act in 2000, which prohibits public authorities from breaching fundamental rights.

 A campaigning strategy and a legal strategy – what to do.

 Increasingly local campaigners are seeking to use a legal challenge as part of their overall strategy to stop cuts in libraries, care homes, and youth clubs for instance.
-It is something that the Public Interest Law Unit are experts in helping develop.
+It is something that the Public Interest Law Centre are experts in helping develop.
 To challenge a decision by a public body there are some legal hurdles to overcome.

 Firstly, the decision that is to be challenged must have been made by a public authority.
 So, a local council is a public body, so is a government ministry, where as something like the Football Association is not.

 Secondly, the decision that you wish to challenge must be done promptly.
 Generally the time limit is three months, but some decisions it may even be sooner.
 The Court is strict when enforcing that rule, so don’t delay!

 Thirdly, you must have ‘standing‘ – simply put you must have ‘sufficient interest’ in the decision you wish to challenge.
 So a person who wants to challenge the closure of their local library for instance, should show that they actually use that library.
 It is important to remember that it is not just individuals who can challenge a decision of a public body, community campaigns and organisations can do so.